harrtho/alfred-repos/README.md

 You can also use `→` on a result to access Alfred's default File Actions menu.

+### Change Repository Icons

+You can set an icon for all repositories that share the same parent directory.
+Simply add an icon file named `.alfred-repos-icon.png` to the parent directory of the repositories.
+The icon will then appear in Alfred's results.
+If no icon is found, the default icon will be displayed.

 ## Bug Reports and Feature Requests

 Please use [GitHub issues][gh-issues] to report bugs or request features.